kouei/io-uring-by-example/README.md

 # io_uring By Example

-My personal experimental implementation of article series [io_uring By Example](https://unixism.net/2020/04/io-uring-by-example-article-series/) by [Shuveb Hussain](https://unixism.net/about-unixism/).
+This repo contains my personal code implementation during the study of article series [io_uring By Example](https://unixism.net/2020/04/io-uring-by-example-article-series/) by [Shuveb Hussain](https://unixism.net/about-unixism/).

-My Study Notes published on [Zhihu](https://zhuanlan.zhihu.com/p/1929717237880723045) (Chinese Simplified)
+# Study Notes
+I have written a series of study notes on [Zhihu](https://zhuanlan.zhihu.com/p/1929717237880723045) **(Chinese Simplified)**

 # How to Use
 ## Compile